 Zinc oxide is produced by melting and vaporizing zinc metal.
-On contact with the air, the zinc vapour combines with oxygen to from the zinc oxide.
+On contact with the air, the zinc vapour combines with oxygen to form the zinc oxide.

-Zinc oxide is used in the manufacture of Paint, Rubber, Ceramics, Chemicals, Floor Tiles, Matches, Dental Cements, Soaps and Textiles and as a Micronutrient for animal and Plant Growth.
+Zinc oxide is used in the manufacturing of Paint, Rubber, Ceramics, Chemicals, Floor Tiles, Matches, Dental Cements, Soaps and Textiles and as a Micronutrient for animal and Plant Growth.

-Zinc produces various grade of zinc oxide including Pharmaceutical, Paint, Rubber, Palletized, PA Coated, Feed Grade, Fertilizer/Agricultrual and Submicronic grades.
+Zinc produces various grades of zinc oxide including Pharmaceutical, Paint, Rubber, Palletized, PA Coated, Feed Grade, Fertilizer/Agricultrual and Submicronic grades.

 Leaching zinc in sulphuric acid produces zinc sulphate.
 Once this process has been completed, the solution is purified to remove excess heavy metals and impurities.
 The zinc sulphate is then either stored as a solution for resale or processed by spray drying into mono hydrate powder or Hepta hydrate crystal, depending on the required zinc content or level of water content.